brayden-s-haws/pm_am_newsletter/README.md

 Note: each file that grabs content contains a variable that allows you to set the window of time for which to scrape content.
 By default they are all set to the last 24 hours.

 ## Setup
-The compute demands for this are almost nothing since it its just stringing together APIs.
-I deployed this on a free Flask server.
-But it could be deployed on almost any machine running python and Flask.
-I wrote it all in plain python but switched to Flask for creating endpoints for testing and the recurring run.
 Needed packages can be installed using this command:
   <pre><code>pip install flask openai pytz google-auth google-auth-oauthlib google-auth-httplib2 google-api-python-client bs4 newspaper sendgrid praw </code></pre>

   Key Packages/Tools: